Capital improvements vs repairs and maintenance: What’s the difference?

 1. What does “useful life” mean?

 “Useful life” refers to an asset’s lifespan – the time that a system or piece of equipment is expected to serve its original purpose.
-Remember that all your building’s assets (like its security, mechanical and electrical systems) have their own unique, useful lives, spanning a wide range of timeframes.
+Remember that all your assets (like security, mechanical and electrical systems) have their own unique, useful lives, spanning a wide range of timeframes.
 Various factors can affect useful life, such as:

 • Wear and tear